domainsofapp/domainsofapp.github.io/_posts/2016-02-19-favorite-quotations.md

 On the train of the revolution, we will lose the liberals at the first turn. --Anthony Bourdain, American Cook and Storyteller, Paraphrasing Vladimir Lenin, Revolutionary

-There is virtue in struggle. --Seth A. Maxon, Editor and Journalist (personal conversation)
+There is virtue in struggle. --Seth M., Editor and Journalist (personal conversation)

 Soon we shall die and all memory of those five will have left earth, and we ourselves shall be loved for a while and forgotten.
 But the love will have been enough; all those impulses of love return to the love that made them.
 Even memory is not necessary for love.
 There is a land of the living and a land of the dead and the bridge is love, the only survival, the only meaning. --Thornton Wilder, American Playwright